I’m a thirty-something writer, struggler, and wanderer named Thomas Mark Zuniga – TMZ, if you will.

 For the next several years, I worked with kids academically, recreationally, and therapeutically.
 I tutored kids of all ages at learning centers, a middle school, and various Starbucks and Panera locations.
 Beyond the academic school year, I worked at Christian summer camps in Wisconsin and North Carolina.

-Changing course somewhat, I saddled a pack and worked with troubled youth in the Blue Ridge Mountains, and then I returned to indoor plumbing and air-conditioning as a tutor and mentor at a boarding school for teen boys in drug and alcohol recovery.
+In 2015, I donned a backpack and worked with teens in wilderness therapy in the Blue Ridge Mountains.
+After nearly a year of roughing it in the wild, I returned to indoor plumbing and air conditioning as a tutor and mentor at a boarding school for teen boys in drug and alcohol recovery.

-Today, I work as editor and cofounder of Your Other Brothers: a web community navigating faith, homosexuality, and masculinity.
+Today, I work “full-ish time” as editor of Your Other Brothers: a web community navigating faith, homosexuality, and masculinity.
 Together.
+I also drive for Uber and Lyft on the side and accumulate no shortage of stories along the way.

-For the moment, I call home Asheville, North Carolina.
+For the last few years, I’ve called that home Asheville, North Carolina.
 Though I’m always prone to wander.

-Feel free to contact me and follow me on social media.
-I’m glad you’re here, and I always enjoy connecting with readers and fellow wanderers.
+Feel free to contact me and follow me on social media: @thomasmarkz.
+Reach out any time.
+I always enjoy connecting with readers and fellow wanderers.